 Yes; while Paul VI welcomes students into the community at various points in the high school career, there are some guidelines.
 During freshman and sophomore year, transfers are recommended to take place at the close of the semester.
 Juniors can transfer to Paul VI at the close of the first and second quarters only.
 Transfer students are not admitted to Paul VI for the senior year.
 Students who wish to transfer to Paul VI must have transcripts free of failing grades and be in good disciplinary standing at their current school.

 By creating a 1:1 iPad /student ratio, Paul VI has put its students at the focal point of education, enabling them to take quizzes on computers and hand in homework and papers via e-mail and cloud computing.
-Because technology is constantly upgraded for our students, each graduating class uses a different tablet; the Class of 2019 has been assigned the iPad Mini with the option to upgrade to the iPad Air.
+Because technology is constantly upgraded for our students, each graduating class uses a different tablet; the Class of 2021 has been assigned the 128 GB iPad.
 Tablets (iPads) are assigned at the beginning of freshman year, and students keep them year-round through their entire Paul VI careers.
-To ensure compatibility and provide the support needed to keep the in-school network running smoothly, students are required to lease their iPads from Paul VI High School.
+To ensure compatibility and provide the support needed to keep the in-school network running smoothly, students are required to obtain their iPads from Paul VI High School.
 When the student graduates from Paul VI, the iPad stays with the student.

 No; all regular school buses leave Paul VI at 2:30 dismissal.